Is My Partner Avoidant? Quiz + How to Deal with Avoidant Attachment

 Yes __ No __ - My partner is hyper-focused on independence and self-reliance.

-Yes __ No __ - My partner may at times say something to me, and later say he/she never said it.
+Yes __ No __ - My partner sometimes says something to me and later claims they never said it, which is a form of gaslighting.

-Yes __ No __ - My partner is cold, indifferent, or distant to anything related to vulnerability/feelings.
+Yes __ No __ - My partner is cold, indifferent, or distant to anything related to vulnerability or feelings.

-Yes __ No __ - My partner keeps so busy that there is little to no relational time.
+Yes __ No __ - My partner is so busy that there is little to no time for relational activities.

-Yes __ No __ - My partner seldom shares his/her relationship needs/wants/hopes.
+Yes __ No __ - My partner seldom shares their relationship needs, wants, or hopes.

 Yes __ No __ - My partner lacks empathy and/or sympathy with me and/or others.